vkamenar/javamon/README.md

 Javamon pretends to be as lightweight as possible while relying on standard Java features only.
 Javamon is implemented as a single class file, without any external dependencies.
 The jar file size is less than 4Kb.
 Javamon creates only one thread.
 It doesn't impact Garbage Collection (GC) activity because it doesn't create any additional objects during normal operation.
+If the HTTP listener can't start because the port is busy or for any other reason, javamon will retry listening after 10s.
+These retries do produce minor GC activity.

 ## Wrapper